-A super-stylish Moto Guzzi custom from Italy, the kind you just want to throw a leg over and ride?
+A super-stylish Guzzi custom from Italy, the kind you just want to throw a leg over and ride?
 That must be an Officine Rossopuro bike, right?
 Well, kind of.
-This very appealing scrambler built on the Nevada platform does indeed come from the Officine Rossopuro workshop—but it’s not strictly one of Filippo Barbacane’s builds.
+This very appealing scrambler built on the Moto Guzzi Nevada platform does indeed come from the Officine Rossopuro workshop—but it’s not strictly one of Filippo Barbacane’s builds.

 “This is the bike of my friend Salvatore Scalamandré,” says Filippo.
 “Last fall we decided to build two scramblers to ride around the beautiful roads of Abruzzo, east of Rome.
 We wanted to build two ‘real’ motorcycles that we can use to go on- and off-road—so we had no intention of using heavy donor bikes.”